pahuber/PHRINGE/docs/overview.rst

 Overview
 ========

-`PHRINGE` is a Python-based tool to generate synthetic photometry data for nulling interferometers.
+`PHRINGE` is a Python-based tool to generate synthetic (photoelectron counts) data for nulling interferometers.
 It is being developed in the context of the `Large Interferometer For Exoplanets (LIFE) <https://www.life-space-mission.com>`_ and used for the data generation part of `LIFEsimMC <https://www.github.com/pahuber/lifesimmc>`_.

 Features
 --------

 `PHRINGE` includes the following features:

-* Model different array architectures including different array configurations (X-Array, Triangle, Pentagon) and different beam combination schemes (double Bracewell, Kernel)
+* Symbolic input of complex amplitude transfer matrix and array positions, ensuring maximum flexibility in architecture modeling
+* Symbolic calculation of instrument intensity response
-* Model noise contributions from astrophysical sources including stellar, local zodi and exozodi leakage
+* Noise models for astrophysical noise sources including stellar, local zodi and exozodi leakage
-* Model noise contributions from instrumental perturbations including amplitude, phase (OPD) and polarization rotation perturbations
+* Noise models for instrumental perturbations including amplitude, phase (OPD) and polarization rotation perturbations
-* Configure the observation strategy and the observatory hardware with all major parameters
-* Configure the observed exoplanetary system including the star, planets and exozodi
-* Export the synthetic photometry data as a FITS file
+* Export of synthetic data as a FITS file